ricgu8086/ollama_demo/Readme.md

 ## Prepare Ollama

 You need to have Ollama running.
 There is a specific *serve* command available to expose an HTTP server with a REST API.
-However this is automatically launched every time you run Ollama as a CLI Tool, so to launch it you just need to execute the 2 commands listed above (docker run... and docker exec...) and that's all.
+However this is automatically launched every time you run Ollama as a CLI Tool, so to launch it you just need to execute the 2 commands listed above (*docker run*... and *docker exec*...) and that's all.

 ## Notebooks